SamBouwer/any-docker/README.md

 - any-sync-coordinator
 - any-sync-node
 - any-sync-filenode
-- anytype-heart (work in progress)
+- anytype-heart (work in progress, not yet present in docker-compose.yaml)
 - anytype-ts (desktop clients; work in progress)
 - To be added: iOS client
 - to be added: Android client